Middleburg Heights Medical Sonography Schools

 The 2-year, diagnostic medical sonography degree program combines classroom lectures and labs with off-site clinical experiences at hospitals and other healthcare facilities.
 Students are required to complete about 64-65 credits, and courses cover topics in sonographic scanning, patient care skills, sonographic instruments and physics and medical terminology.
 Electives include cardiac diagnostic procedures, breast sonography, pediatric cardiac sonography and sonographic pathology.
 Students are also required to complete a capstone course.

 Lorain County Community College

-Lorain County Community College offers 110 degree and certificate programs and is the only community college in the state that partners with eight universities to allow students to pursue bachelor's and master's degrees without leaving campus.
+Lorain County Community College partners with 14 universities to allow students to pursue bachelor's and master's degrees without leaving campus.
+It is the first community college in the state to offer a bachelor's degree.
 Short-term training, distance learning and continuing education opportunities are also available.
 The Allied Health and Nursing division offers an associate's degree in diagnostic medical sonography.
 Additional divisions offer programs in business, arts and humanities, engineering technologies, science and mathematics, social sciences and human services and health education.

 Associate of Applied Science in Diagnostic Medical Sonography